AquaLyth/fish-in-da-terminal/README.md

 # fish-in-da-terminal
-Did you ever need a fish in the terminal?
+Did you ever need the fishes in the terminal?
 We made it!